 Cheap glue is rubbish.
 Nothing sticks and it just gets binned.
 Bostik all the way.
 And be prepared to replace glue sticks a lot!
 Despite ten years of trying to teach Kindy kids to draw a single line of glue around the edge, I have yet to convince them not to colour the entire sheet with glue!
 And cheap coloured pencils don’t sharpen either…

-2. Get shoes with velcro!
+2. Get shoes with velcro ready for school!

 Yes, it will be annoying when the kids open and close the velcro seven thousand times a day (and they will) but that is less annoying than tying 20 pairs of shoes five times a day.
 And way less gross than tying the wet shoelaces of small boys after a bathroom visit.